pram0596/genestack-blog/docs/blog/posts/2025-04-01-Enable-nbdkit-vddk-plugins.md

 ls
 ```

 Appliance is ready to migrate VM using vddk plugins now.
-Refer [Coming soon...](Link) to use vddk plugins for migration.
+Refer [Use vddk plugins](https://blog.rackspacecloud.com/blog/2025/04/03/use_nbdkit_vddk_plugins_for_migration/) to use vddk plugins for migration.